Raiet-Bekirov/HPDM172_assignment/data_generation/README.md

 ![](hospitals_db_erd.png)

-The bash script `generate_data.sh` (which runs includes a step running the R script `make_tables.R`), creates eight tab delimited plain text files, each of which stores data for input into our `hospitals_db` database.
+The bash script `generate_data.sh` (which runs includes a step running the R script `make_tables.R`) creates eight tab delimited plain text files, each of which stores data for input into our `hospitals_db` database.

 ## Hospital Data: `hospitals_table.txt`